U.S. Agent: Force Works

-When the West Coast Avengers dissolved, he dumped his U.S. Agent costume and shield into the Hudson River.
-Soon after, most of the then-current members of the West Coast Avengers were asked by Tony Stark to found Force Works.
-Initially, U.S. Agent was reluctant; however, Scarlet Witch later persuaded him to join, stating that she needed U.S. Agent to be the team's "backbone" and intended to run the team on tight military lines and the values of strength and dedication that Agent had shown her during their time together in the West Coast Avengers.
-U.S. Agent ultimately joined the new team, wearing a new costume and using an energy-based shield provided to him by Stark.
-Stark describes U.S. Agent as a "loose cannon", suggesting that he could have an identity problem, expressing the desire to develop a new look for him "to get U.S. Agent out of Captain America's red, white and blue shadow."
+When the West Coast Avengers dissolve, John Walker dumps his U.S. Agent costume and shield into the Hudson River.
+Soon after, most of the then-current members of the West Coast Avengers are requested to join Force Works.
+Initially, U.S. Agent was reluctant; however, Scarlet Witch later persuaded him to join, stating that she needed U.S. Agent to be the team's "backbone" and intended to run the team on tight military lines and the values of strength and dedication.
+U.S. Agent ultimately joined the new team, wearing a new costume and using an energy-based shield provided to him by Tony Stark.

 U.S. Agent travels to an isolated region of Tennessee in order to locate Hawkeye, who had disappeared after the death of Mockingbird.
-Angry at the fact that Hawkeye had abandoned his teammates when they had desperately needed his support to avoid the dissolution of the West Coast Avengers, U.S. Agent finds him and they initially fight before eventually reconciling, at which point U.S. Agent informs Hawkeye of all the recent changes – including the formation of Force Works and the death of Wonder Man (Simon Williams).
+Angry at the fact that Hawkeye had abandoned his teammates when they had desperately needed his support to avoid the dissolution of the West Coast Avengers, U.S. Agent finds him and they initially fight before eventually reconciling.
+Hawkeye vents that he has been through a lot with the death of his lover Mockingbird, and that he mistrusts Tony Stark.
+U.S. Agent confesses that he is haunted by the death of his parents.
+Hawkeye leaves, but thanks U.S. Agent for helping him deal with his emotions.

-Hawkeye vents that he has been through a lot with the loss of his wife, and that he mistrusts Tony Stark, prompting a rare showing of emotion from U.S. Agent who confesses that the death of his own parents haunts every waking moment of his life and that he, more than anyone, knows what it is like to live life on the outside looking in – never quite good enough for anyone – but at least he is not running and hiding from it!